To AFL Home Page

 In addition to the above letter to Mr. Hunt, I wrote to other AFL owners, and to Commissioner Roger Goodell.
 The letter to Goodell was the same as the one above, all about Celebrating the AFL, with no mention of the NFL.
 I got a letter back from an NFL PR functionary, saying "Thank you for your interest in the NFL".
 I sent another letter to Goodell, exactly as above.
 I got another response from Joe Blow, same answer.
 I then sent a letter to Joe Blow, registered, return receipt requested, saying "Since you answered my letters to Mr. Goodell, maybe he'll answer my letter to you."
 I enclosed a 12" by 18" REMEMBER the AFL bumper sticker.
 No answer.

 At the announcement of the 2009 inductees to the "pro football" Hall of Fame, the league announced that the 2009 Hall of Fame exhibition game would be between the Buffalo Bills and the Tennessee Titans, the first time two former AFL teams would play one another in that game.
-Both the Bills and the Titans will wear AFL throwbacks, with the Titans wearing Houston Oilers uniforms.
-The game will kick off a season-wide "Celebration of the AFL", in which there will be "AFL Legacy Weekends" during which each of the Original Eight will play another, both wearing AFL throwback uniforms.
+Both the Bills and the Titans wore AFL throwbacks, with the Titans wearing Houston Oilers uniforms.
+The game will kicked off a season-wide "Celebration of the AFL", in which there were "AFL Legacy Weekends" during which each of the Original Eight played another, both wearing AFL throwback uniforms.

-There will be features about the AFL on all networks that carry Professional Football, and according to Sports Business Weekly, "
+There were features about the AFL on all networks that carry Professional Football, and according to Sports Business Weekly, "

 Some product is expected to be available by the NFL draft on April 25-26 when Reebok’s throwback uniforms will be unveiled.
 The retro uniforms will also be included in the next version of EA Sports’ “Madden NFL” video game.
 At last week’s show, WinCraft was displaying distressed wooden signs with old AFL logos, while Winning Streak showed its usual well-crafted selection of AFL pennants."

-And NFL Films is supposedly going to have special coverage of the AFL.
-Maybe they'll even re-do their film of 1969's Super Bowl III, to show that the Jets actually won!
+And NFL Films is supposedly had special coverage of the AFL.
+But they didn't re-do their colts-biased film of 1969's Super Bowl III, to show that the Jets actually won!

-Below is a photo showing some of the throwbacks, and one that shows that on-field officials will also be wearing AFL throwbacks.
-This is the patch that will be worn by the Original Eight on their throwback uniforms.
+Below is a photo showing some of the throwbacks, and one that shows that on-field officials wore AFL throwbacks.
+This is the patch that was worn by the Original Eight on their throwback uniforms.

 For all games other than the "AFL Legacy" games, each team will wear its own 50-year patch, unfortunately with no AFL logo.
 Also, there will be no AFL versus AFL match-up on Thanksgiving.
 Below are the teams' 50-year patches, with my version of the 50th Anniversary AFL patch.
 The Oilers' patch is the only one that mentions the American Football League.
 To see my version of the teams' patches including the AFL logo, click on each team's logo below.